Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Introduction

 between feature-label pair ($\bm{x}_i\in\mathbb{R}^{p}$: feature vector; $\bm{y}_i\in\mathbb{R}^{c}$: one-hot label vector) of data $i$.
 We also have the fixed (unknown) coefficient matrix $\bm{\beta}\in\mathbb{R}^{p\times c}$, and random noise $\bm{\varepsilon}\in\mathbb{R}^{c}$.
 Essentially, the linear relationship here is an ideal approximation, as the networks are trained to minimize the divergence between a (soft-max) linear projection of the feature and a one-hot label vector.
 For a well-trained network, the output prediction of clean data is expected to be as similar to a one-hot vector as possible, while the entropy of the output of noisy data should be large.
 Thus if the underlying linear relation is well-approximated without soft-max operation, the corresponding data is likely to be clean.
 In contrast, the feature-label pair of noisy data may not be approximated well by the linear model.

-The simplest way to measure the goodness of the linear model in fitting the feature-label pair is to check the prediction error, or residual, $\bm{r}_i=\bm{y}_i-\bm{x}_i^{\top}\hat{\bm{\beta}}$, where $\hat{\bm{\beta}}$ is the estimate of $\bm{\beta}$.
-The larger $\Vert\bm{r}\Vert$ indicates a larger fitting error and thus more possibility for instance $i$ to be outlier/noisy data.
+The simplest way to measure the fitting goodness of the linear model is to check the prediction error, or residual, $\bm{r}_i=\bm{y}_i-\bm{x}_i^{\top}\hat{\bm{\beta}}$, where $\hat{\bm{\beta}}$ is the estimate of $\bm{\beta}$.
+The larger $\Vert\bm{r}_i\Vert$ indicates a larger error and thus more possibility for instance $i$ to be noisy data.
 Many methods have been proposed to test whether $\bm{r}_i$ is non-zero.
 Particularly, we highlight the classical statistical leave-one-out approach~\cite{weisberg1985applied} that computes the studentized residual as,

-where $\hat{\sigma}$ is the scale estimate and the subscript $-i$ indicates estimates based on the $n-1$ observations, leaving out the $i$-th data for testing.
+where $\hat{\sigma}$ is the scale estimate and the subscript $-i$ indicates estimates given the $n-1$ data, leaving out the $i$-th data for testing.
 Equivalently, the linear regression model can be re-formulated into explicitly representing the residual,

 by introducing a mean-shift parameter $\bm{\gamma}$ as in~\cite{she2011outlier} with the feature $\bm{X}\in\mathbb{R}^{n\times p}$, and label $\bm{Y}\in\mathbb{R}^{n\times c}$ paired and stacked by rows.
-For each row of $\bm{\gamma}\in\mathbb{R}^{n\times c}$, $\bm{\gamma}_i$ represents the predict residual of the corresponding data.
+For each row of $\bm{\gamma}\in\mathbb{R}^{n\times c}$, $\bm{\gamma}_i$ represents the predict residual of the $i$-th data.
 This formulation has been widely studied in different research topics, including economics~\cite{neyman1948consistent, kiefer1956consistency, basu2011elimination, moreira2008maximum}, robust regression~\cite{she2011outlier,fan2018partial}, statistical ranking~\cite{fu2015robust}, face recognition~\cite{wright2009robust}, semi-supervised few-shot learning~\cite{wang2020instance,wang2021trust}, and Bayesian preference learning~\cite{simpson2020scalable}, to name a few.
 This formulation is differently focused on the specific research tasks.
 For example, for the robust regression problem~\cite{she2011outlier,fan2018partial}, the target is to get a robust estimate $\hat{\bm{\beta}}$ against the influence of $\bm{\gamma}$.
-Here for solving the problem of learning with noisy labels, we are interested in recovering zeros elements of $\bm{\gamma}$, since these elements correspond to clean data.
+Here for sampling clean data from noisy labels, we are interested in recovering zero rows of $\bm{\gamma}$, as these elements correspond to clean data.